 B. Consultants: in order to reduce the internal time and access the expertise required, consultants may be used.
 This is especially prevalent for ISO 27001 as more expertise is required and it's generally heavier on documentation.
 For either SOC 2 or ISO 27001, you'll be looking at \$20,000-\$50,000+, increasingly framed as monthly retainers and even multi-year arrangements.

-- C. Internal audit: for SOC 2, it's often a self-assessment of controls by the accountable owners, so there's no additional cost here.
+C. Internal audit: for SOC 2, it's often a self-assessment of controls by the accountable owners, so there's no additional cost here.
 ISO 27001 requires internal audits by independent and experienced personnel, which often requires engaging third-party providers.
-The costs for internal audits can range from \$5,000-\$20,000. - D. Compliance platforms: the market leading platforms, like Drata, start at \$15,000 p.a. (you may be able to access discounts through partners like us).
-There are many platforms out there; while you may find cheaper ones, they may not offer the same benefits and/or the ones you need.
+The costs for internal audits can range from \$5,000-\$20,000.

+D. Compliance platforms: There are many platforms out there leading to a wide variation in cost, and while you may find cheaper ones, they may not offer the same benefits and/or the ones you need.
 The point of using these platforms is to reduce the internal time involved, which is usually the largest cost.